steve-afrin/secure-hash-algorithm/README.md

 ## Some Basics

-Secure hash algorithms are generally one-way manipulations of data with the intention to generate a hash value that uniquely identifies the data or file contents. _Collisions_ of hash values are considered very bad and insecure and make the hash algorithm fundamentally unsafe for validating uniqueness of data.
+Secure hash algorithms are generally one-way manipulations of data with the intention to generate a hash value that uniquely identifies the data or file contents. _Collisions_ of hash values are considered bad and insecure and make the hash algorithm fundamentally unsafe for validating uniqueness of data.

 The most common means of generating secure checksums in 2022 uses the [Merkle–Damgård construction](https://en.wikipedia.org/wiki/Merkle%E2%80%93Damg%C3%A5rd_construction), but there are other means for calculating secure checksums in a faster, more efficient, and more secure manner.

-Part of how secure a hash algorithm is involves assessing how likely the algorithm avoids collisions from generating the same hash values.
-Very good hash algorithms have an infitesimally small (nearly non-existent) chance of generating the same hash value for two separate sets of data.
+Part of how secure a hash algorithm is involves assessing the likelihood that the hash algorithm avoids collisions in all circumstances.
+Very good hash algorithms have an infinitesimally small (nearly non-existent) chance of generating the same hash value for two separate sets of data.

+### Collision Example

-Suppose you have two different files: File A and File B. If File A and File B can generate the same hash value, this winds up being very bad because you truly have no way to use the hash value to uniquely identify File A as being different (a.k.a. having different content) from File B. The only way the two files should generate the same hash value is if they are bit-for-bit equivalent in content.
+Suppose a user has two different files: `File A` and `File B`.
+If the hash algorithm can generate the same hash value for `File A` and `File B`, this winds up being insecure because that user truly has no way to use the hash value to uniquely distinguish `File A` as being different (a.k.a. having different content) from `File B`.
+The only way the hash algorithm should be able to generate the exact same hash value for two distinct files is if they are bit-for-bit equivalent in content.

-If even one bit is different between the files, then the fact that the _same_ hash value is generated inherently makes the hash algorithm insecure and useless for purposes of identifying uniqueness across different data sets.
+If even one bit is different between the two files, then the fact that the _same_ hash value is generated makes the hash algorithm inherently insecure and useless for purposes of identifying uniqueness across distinctly different data sets.

 ## SHA-1

-_Much more elaboration to be done here and in the `SHA-2` and `SHA-3` sections as well._
+_Much more elaboration to be done here and in the following `SHA-2` and `SHA-3` sections as well._

 ### [MD5](https://en.wikipedia.org/wiki/MD5) (1992)